leafo/magick/README.md

 img:write("resized.png")
 ```

-Images are automatically freed from memory by LuaJIT's garbage collector.
+Images are automatically freed from memory by LuaJIT's garbage collector, but
+images can take up a lot of space in memory when loaded so it's recommended to
+call `destroy` on the image object as soon as possible.

 ### Methods